neumino/neumino.github.io/movies.md

-### Shoplifters of the World
+### Bram Stoker&#39;s Van Helsing
-*Released on 2021-03-26, vote average 4.5*
+*Released on 2021-03-29, vote average 8.5*

-1987.
-Denver, Co.
-One crazy night in the life of four friends reeling from the sudden demise of iconic British band The Smiths, while the local airwaves are hijacked at gunpoint by an impassioned Smiths fan.
+England, 1897.
+Abraham Van Helsing receives a letter from his former student Dr John Seward requesting his urgent assistance in the northern town of Whitby, where his fiancée Lucy is showing all the signs of vampirism.
+Van Helsing follows the bloody trail to the coffin of Count Dracula himself.
+Van Helsing is a fresh take on the legend of Dracula through the eyes of his greatest enemy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/4MfG80SID6I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/svy786QFFcI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>